neocmakelsp/neocmakelsp/README.md

 ## Lint form 6.0.27

 Lint is controlled by a configuration file.
-The configuration file can be at the project level (the file named `.neocmakelint.toml` located in the root of the project) or at the user level (when project-level configuration is not found).
+The configuration file can be at the project level (the file named `.neocmake.toml` located in the root of the project) or at the user level (when project-level configuration is not found).
 The user-level configuration file differs across different operating systems:

-* Linux:  `$XDG_CONFIG_HOME/neocmakelsp/lint.toml` or  `$HOME/.config/neocmakelsp/lint.toml`
+* Linux:  `$XDG_CONFIG_HOME/neocmakelsp/config.toml` or  `$HOME/.config/neocmakelsp/config.toml`
-* macOS:  `$HOME/Library/Application Support/neocmakelsp/lint.toml`
+* macOS:  `$HOME/Library/Application Support/neocmakelsp/config.toml`
-* Windows: `{FOLDERID_RoamingAppData}/neocmakelsp/lint.toml`
+* Windows: `{FOLDERID_RoamingAppData}/neocmakelsp/config.toml`

 ```toml
 command_upcase = "ignore" # "lowercase", "upcase"